nrepl/nrepl/README.md

 ### Embedding nREPL, starting a server

-If your project uses Leiningen (v2 or higher), you already have access to an nREPL server for your project via `lein repl`.
+If your project uses Leiningen (v2 or higher), you already have access to an nREPL server for your project via `lein repl` (or, `lein repl :headless` if you don't need the Reply terminal-based nREPL client to connect to the resulting nREPL server).

-Otherwise, it can be extremely useful to have your application host a REPL server whereever it might be deployed; this can greatly simplify debugging, sanity-checking, and so on.
+Otherwise, it can be extremely useful to have your application host a REPL server whereever it might be deployed; this can greatly simplify debugging, sanity-checking, panicked code patching, and so on.

 nREPL provides a socket-based server that you can trivially start from your application.
 [Add it to your project's dependencies](#installing), and add code